Cervical Radiculopathy and Disability Benefits

 After applying for Social Security Disability, your case is evaluated under the Five Step Sequential Evaluation Process.
 At Step 3, SSA can evaluate your cervical issues under Listing 1.015, Disorders of the skeletal spine resulting in a compromise of a nerve root.
 This listing requires pain, paresthesia or muscle fatigue AND neurological signs on physical exam (i.e. muscle weakness, signs of nerve root involvement) AND objective testing demonstrating nerve root compromise (CT, MRI or x-ray) AND the need for bilateral assistive devices OR the inability to use one of the upper extremities while needing to use the other extremity for the assistive device.

-In simple terms, in order to meet 1.015, you have to have pain symptoms, tell your doctor about your pain, have a diagnostic test showing the cause of your pain and have problems ambulating or using your hands.
+In simple terms, in order to meet 1.015, you have to have pain symptoms, tell your doctor about your pain, have a diagnostic test showing the cause of your pain, and have problems ambulating or using your hands.
 This, like many listings, is difficult to meet.
-It should be noted that x-rays only show bone so it usually will not show nerve compression.
-MRIs are expensive.

-What happens if someone is unable to afford an MRI?
-The listing also requires documentation for the use of an assistive device, meaning a prescription from a doctor.
-Many doctors instruct their clients verbally to get a cane or walker because insurance doesn't always pay for these expenses.
-Without a MRI or prescription for an assistive device, you will not meet this listing.
+Many physicians instruct their patients verbally to obtain a cane or walker because insurance doesn't always cover these expenses.
+Without an MRI or a prescription for an assistive device, you will not meet this listing.

 Even if you do not meet Listing 1.015, your disability claim could still be approved on the grid rules.
 The Medical-Vocational Guidelines (grids) may help you be found disabled if you are age 50 or older and your cervical radiculopathy has affected your ability to lift and carry.